 Tame them the right way

 One mistake many owners make is trying to tame their piggies forcefully.
 Don’t ever try to chase them around the cage.
 Everything should happen naturally.
 You want them to trust you and you can build that trust slowly and they will eventually get used to you.

 Feeding & watering your guinea pigs

-Provide them plenty of fresh water
+Provide them plenty of freshwaters

 Keep the water bottle clean always

 If you don’t clean the bottle regularly, it will get dirty inside from algae building and the water you put in might harm your piggy.
 So you need to always keep the water bottle clean always.
-Uncooked rice & warm water is one way to clean the bottle.
-All you have to do is place the uncooked rice and warm water in the bottle and shake it.
+Uncooked rice & warm water is the best way to clean the bottle.
+All you have to do is place the uncooked rice and warm water in the bottle and shake it

 Don’t add anything to the water